-I've produced Platinum smash records for Justin Bieber, Ariana Grande and Meek Mill.
-I have produced on records with Jadakiss, The Game, Beanie Sigel, Freeway and too many to name.
+I've produced and written Platinum smash records for Justin Bieber, Ariana Grande and Meek Mill.
+I have also produced records for Jadakiss, Brianna Perry, The Game, Beanie Sigel, Freeway and more.
 I am making my music accessible for all artists, A&R and labels who need my services.
-I also have experience with doing music for television networks.
+I also have experience with doing music for television and film.

-I am offering music production for all artists independent and on major labels.
-I do hip hop, r&b, pop and drum programming as well.
-I also write songs and hooks for those in need of complete songs.
+I am offering music production for all artists and labels.
+I do hip hop, r&b, pop, drum programming and sound design as well.
+I also write songs and hooks for those in need of hooks and complete songs.
 I can do entire projects, singles or demos.
-I also can do Television networks and movie companies looking for background music.
-I am a Grammy Nominated , Platinum producer once working under the tutelage of Super Producer Rodney Darkchild Jerkins.
+I also do music for Television networks and movie production companies looking for music placements.
+I am a Grammy Nominated , Multi Platinum producer once working under the tutelage of Super Producer Rodney Darkchild Jerkins.
 I have worked on Justin Bieber's Believe album producing "Die In Your Arms" as well as producing on both of Ariana Grandes first albums.

 Interview with Dennis Aganee Jenkins